apollographql/apollo-link/docs/source/links/rest.md

 npm install --save apollo-client
 ```

-For an apollo client to work, you need a link and a cache, [more infos here](/docs/react/basics/setup.html#installation).
+For an apollo client to work, you need a link and a cache, [more info here](/docs/react/basics/setup.html#installation).
 Let's install the default in memory cache:

 ```bash
 npm install --save apollo-cache-inmemory